oroinc/documentation/backend/setup/dev-environment/community-edition.rst

 Configure Storage For Import Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-During the import, product images and File entity field files can be imported by a path to an image or a file.
+Product images and File entity field files can be imported by a path to an image or a file during the import.

 This path can be either: